chef/chef-web-docs/chef_master/source/install_server_ha_drbd.rst

 Primary Backend
 =====================================================
-Use the following steps to set up the primary backend Chef server:
+Use the following steps to set up the primary backend Chef Server:

 #.
 Download the packages from https://downloads.chef.io/chef-server/.
 For Red Hat and CentOS 6: